-Wouldn’t it be wonderful if all parents had a simple little pill they could just give their kids and they’d fall sound asleep?
-Bring up that you’re having trouble getting your child asleep and you may just be handed just that, a pill.
+Wouldn’t it be wonderful if all parents had a simple little pill they could just give their kids, and they’d fall sound asleep?
+Bring up that you’re having trouble getting your child asleep, and you may be suggested just that, a pill.
 Melatonin supplements are non-prescription and can be found in just about any department store in the nation for under 10 bucks.
-These synthetic doppelgangers for the body’s naturally-produced sleep hormone are gaining popularity among parents as a highly recommended way to get your kids to go right to bed, but if it sounds too good to be true it usually is isn’t it?
+As they gain popularity among parents, you have to wonder, if it sounds too good to be true, it usually is isn’t it?
 Is melatonin safe for kids?

 What are the known short term risks of melatonin use?

-Even melatonin in appropriate doses (.3 mg a day) for occasional use is shown to cause adverse reactions in some users including:
+Even melatonin in appropriate doses for occasional use is shown to cause adverse reactions in some users including: